 The Campaign for Equal Marriage in the Church of England was formally launched in April 2019 to campaign for changes in the Church to remove the current discrimination against married same-sex couples in the Church and to enable same-sex couples to be married in their parish church – in other words, for all married or engaged couples to be treated the same, no matter what their gender, sex or sexual orientation.

 What anyone can do is support us, and we hope you will!
 (Especially by signing up as a Supporter.)
 You can pray for us and for change in the Church, subscribe to receive website updates, donate to the Campaign, tell others about the Campaign, wear an ‘Equal’ badge, give badges to your friends, and offer to help us in our work.

 Aims of the Campaign

 - For same-sex couples to be able to be married in Church of England parishes.

 - For people in such marriages to have the same opportunities for lay and ordained ministry in the Church of England as anyone else.

 - We believe that the consciences of everyone should be protected – no member of the clergy should be forced to conduct a marriage they disagree with.
 No member of the clergy should be prevented from celebrating a marriage of a same-sex couple.

 Equal’s organizational structure is as simple as possible:

 We have our own bank account, for expenses and to receive donations; all money will be spent to achieve the Campaign’s aims (see above).

 There is a small Organising Group, consisting of lay and ordained members of the Church of England, both women and men, single and married.
 The team currently contains people who are straight, gay, lesbian, and bisexual.
-At the time of writing they include those listed in the table below.
+At the time of writing they include those listed in the table below, which is alphabetically ordered by surname.